 - Gate

-- Available in a variety of designs, the gate is the main part of a gate valve.
+- Available in various designs, the gate is the main part of a gate valve.
 The main design aspect of it is its sealing capacity for specific applications.
-A gate valve can be classified as a parallel or wedge-shaped valve based on the gate type.
-The former can further be divided into slab gates, parallel slide gates, and parallel expanding gates.
+A gate valve can be classified as parallel or wedge-shaped based on the gate type.
+The former can be divided into slab, parallel slide, and parallel expanding gates.

 - Seats

 - A gate valve has two seats that ensure sealing along with the gate.
-These seats can be integrated within the valve body, or they can be present in the form of a seat ring.
-The latter is threaded or pressed into its position and then sealed and welded to the valve body.
+These seats can be integrated within the valve body or as a seat ring.
+The latter is threaded or pressed into its position, then sealed and welded to the valve body.
 In situations where the valve is subject to higher temperatures, seat rings are preferred, as they allow for more variation in design.

 - Stem

 - The gate in a gate valve is lowered or raised when it spins on a threaded system.
 This can take place via a manual wheel or an actuator.
 An actuated gate valve can be controlled remotely.
-Depending on the type of step, the gate valve can be categorized into rising stem and non-rising stem valves.
-The former is fixed to the gate, whereas the latter is fixed to the actuator and threaded into the gate.
+Depending on the step type, the gate valve can be categorized into rising stem and non-rising stem valves.
+The former is fixed to the gate, whereas the latter is to the actuator and threaded into the gate.

 - Bonnets